Modern Continental: Criticism

-During 2004, Modern Continental Construction endured mounting criticism for its failure to complete multiple projects on schedule, including a major highway-widening project in northeastern Massachusetts and a major drinking-water pipeline in the San Francisco Bay Area, and questions were raised about its financial stability.
+Throughout 2004, Modern Continental Construction endured mounting criticism for its failure to complete multiple projects on schedule and its financial stability was questioned.
+These included the Route 3 North highway-widening project in northeastern Massachusetts and a major drinking-water pipeline in the San Francisco Bay Area.
+MCC was to finish the widening of Route 3 in 42 months by early 2005, but incurred delays of an additional 8 months.
+The State of Massachusetts fined Modern $10,000 for each day the project was unfinished.

 The East Bay Municipal Utility District terminated a $24.5 million contract with Modern in early 2004 due to Modern's failure to meet construction schedules, insufficient staffing and oversight, and numerous pipe defects that Modern was unable to correct.
 East Bay Municipal Utility District reversed the termination for cause to a termination for convenience.
-Had Modern been able to complete the project and carefully excavate around the pipeline as opposed to the method East Bay Municipal Utility District allowed the follow-on contractor Mountain Cascade to perform, those five souls may still be alive today.

 Modern was also briefly dropped from Massachusetts' list of highway contractors qualified to bid on state-funded projects.
 Later that year, questions were raised about the workmanship on a Central Artery contract, for which Modern was the lead contractor, after a large leak was found in the Interstate 93 tunnel beneath downtown Boston which led to the disclosure and discovery of "thousands of leaks."

+On September 23, 2004, Marino announced plans to merge Modern Continental Construction with a subdivision of Jay Cashman, Inc., following recommendations from the insurance firms that bonded Modern's projects.
+Under the arrangement, Cashman would assume control of the company and oversee the completion of its remaining projects.